-38% of disadvantaged children achieved the expected standard in Reading, Writing and Maths, compared to an overall 64% for their peers.
-A further 12% of pupils were achieving expected standard in at least two subjects.
-The additional focus on accelerated reading has had a significant impact as 71% of disadvantaged pupils achieved expected standard with 29% achieving the greater depth standard.
+50% of disadvantaged children achieved the expected standard in Reading, Writing and Maths, compared to an overall 78% for their peers.
+The additional focus on reading has had a significant impact as 67% of disadvantaged pupils achieved expected standard with 28% achieving the greater depth standard.

-Multiplication and Timestables Check (MTC)
+Multiplication and Times tables Check (MTC)